 Economic advantages of geothermal energy

 Along with the above advantages of geothermal energy, this energy resource is also economical.
-In fact, through improving access to geothermal power and other natural resources, nations will strengthen their capacity to monitor their economic future and strengthen national security while conserving oil and natural gas supplies for higher-value applications such as liquid fuels for transportation, chemical feedstocks, and pharmaceutical goods.
+In fact, by improving access to geothermal power and other natural resources, nations will strengthen their capacity to monitor their economic future and strengthen national security while conserving oil and natural gas supplies for higher-value applications such as liquid fuels for transportation, chemical feedstocks, and pharmaceutical goods.
 Also, before building a ground heating pump, the advantages are always perfect for homeowners who wish to save money and minimize greenhouse emissions.

 What are the disadvantages of geothermal energy?